tact-lang/tact/README.md

 - Automatic routing of [internal, external, and bounced messages][recvfun].
 - Automatic handling of message types, including [binary, text, and fallback slices][recv].
 - No boilerplate functions for [sending messages] and deploying child contracts.
-- Reusable behaviors through [traits].
+- Reusable and composable behaviors using [traits], similar to interfaces or mixins.
 - Support for low-level programming with [`asm` functions][asmfun].
 - Generation of [single-file TypeScript wrappers] for convenient interactions with compiled contracts, which include:
   - Type definitions for [Structs] and [Messages] observable in the [compilation report].